stkenny/grefine-rdf-extension/README.md

 ## INSTALL

 - Follow the installation instructions for the [openrefine-maven-shim](https://github.com/DTL-FAIRData/openrefine-maven-shim#usage) project
-  - **NOTE:** for this to fork of the extension to work you need to use the Jetty 9 branch of OpenRefine from here https://github.com/stkenny/openrefine/tree/jetty9_migration
+  - **NOTE:** for this fork of the extension to work you need to use the Jetty 9 branch of OpenRefine from here https://github.com/stkenny/openrefine/tree/jetty9_migration
 - Clone the extension repository to your local machine
 - Run `mvn clean compile` and `mvn assembly:single`
 - Unpack the zip file in `target` to your `openrefine/extensions` folder